 Use QR codes to liven up your mobile-friendly emails.
 Design SMS marketing solutions to encourage regular webshop clients to do their mobile shopping on Amazon.
-Find trending items on Amazon Spark that you can use to revamp your Amazon storefront.
+Find trending items on Amazon Spark is a feed that can be acces...
+More that you can use to revamp your Amazon Storefronts is a way for small an...
+More.
 Join closed seller groups on Facebook and other social platforms.
-Browse Seller Central Forums to keep up with announcements and find workarounds for your issues.
+Browse Amazon Seller Central is a portal or a h...
+More Forums to keep up with announcements and find workarounds for your issues.

 Save Some for Cyber Week

 If past experience is anything to go by, then Cyber Week will be the busiest e-commerce event in history.
 Running out of stock before Nov.
 30 isn’t necessarily a bad thing, but how early can you afford to sell out?
 On the flipside, you may be able to sell extra inventory before the holidays, but you need to factor in higher Q4 overheads and FBA long-term storage fees.